Professor Ryan Ko

 Ko has a track record developing international and national cyber security curricula, including:

-• The co-creation of the gold-standard (ISC)2 Certified Cloud Security Professional (CCSP) curriculum (2014-2015)
+- Co-creation of the gold-standard (ISC)2 Certified Cloud Security Professional (CCSP) curriculum (2014-2015)

 Ko has also experience developing competitions and coaching competitive cyber security teams, including:

-• Co-founding the Oceania Cybersecurity Challenge (OCC) in 2020, and leading the competition from 2022 to present.
+- Co-founding the Oceania Cybersecurity Challenge (OCC) in 2020, and leading the competition from 2022 to present.
 OCC is now the regional qualifiers for the International Cybersecurity Challenge

-• Co-founding the International Cybersecurity Challenge (ICC) as part of the Steering Committee in 2022.
+- Co-founding the International Cybersecurity Challenge (ICC) as part of the Steering Committee in 2022.
 ICC has been held in Athens (2022) and San Diego (2023).
 It is aiming to be the world cup of cyber competitions.

-• Head Coach of Team Oceania for the ICC.
+- Head Coach of Team Oceania for the ICC.
 2022 Results: Overall 4th; 2023 Results: Overall 2nd in the world.

-He contributed to the establishment of the Government of Tonga CERT and CERT NZ, and has spoken regularly on cyber and cloud security research across the globe, including the Republic of Korea National Assembly (2018), INTERPOL (2017), TEDx Ruakura (2017), and the NZ Members of Parliament (2016).
+He contributed to the establishment of the Government of Tonga CERT and CERT NZ, and has spoken regularly on cyber and cloud security research across the globe, including the OECD, Republic of Korea National Assembly (2018), INTERPOL (2017), TEDx Ruakura (2017), and the NZ Members of Parliament (2016).

-Ko serves as an assessor for the Australian Research Council (ARC), Irish Research Council, Nederlandse Organisatie voor Wetenschappelijk Onderzoek (NWO),and the NZ MBIE College of Assessors (since 2015).
-He is also an external expert for the Tertiary Education Quality and Standards Agency (TEQSA).
-Ko has externally examined 11 PhD and 3 Masters theses for universities in Australia, New Zealand, Canada, Hong Kong and Singapore.
+Ko serves as an assessor for the Australian Research Council (ARC), Irish Research Council, Nederlandse Organisatie voor Wetenschappelijk Onderzoek (NWO), and NZ MBIE College of Assessors (since 2015).

 For his research and teaching excellence, he was awarded the University of Queensland Awards for Excellence - Leadership (Commendation) (2023), EAIT Nominations for Most Effective Teacher (both semesters of 2020, 2021, 2022, 2023), University of Waikato's Early Career Excellence Award (2014), Faculty Teaching Excellence Awards (2014, 2015, 2018), and the Nola Campbell eLearning Excellence Award (2014).
 During his PhD, he was also awarded A*STAR SIMTech's Best Student Award (2009), and clinched the 1st Prize of the IEEE Services Cup 2009 at IEEE ICWS (CORE A*) in Los Angeles, CA.